pb66/raspberrypi/readme.md

 Note that you will need to install emoncms itself via the Debian repository in order to install modules in the same way.

-For the time being, you will still need to set up PEAR and install DIO from PECL; this is not available as a Debian package (but we may repackage it ourselves in future).
+Note that we maintain our own package `php5-dio` which will be automatically installed;
+this should preclude you from having to use PEAR/PECL to install DIO.
+However, depending on your architecture the `php5-dio package` may not be suitable.
+Please feel free to build dio on your own architecture and submit the deb to the package maintainer (dave@mccraw.co.uk) to resolve this.

     sudo apt-get update
     sudo apt-get install emoncms-module-rfm12pi

 Configuration is done via the emoncms web interface.
+The `php5-dio`

 ### Manual Linux installation

+Install serial PHP libraries

+    sudo apt-get install php-pear php5-dev
+    sudo pecl install channel://pecl.php.net/dio-0.0.6
+    sudo nano /etc/php5/cli/php.ini

+add extension=dio.so to file in the beginning of the ;Dynamic Extensions; section on line 843

+[Ctrl+X] then [y] then [Enter] to save and exit

 Clone the repository into the Modules/ directory of your emoncms installation.